Son Volt: Union and Electro Melodier

 The band's ninth studio album, Union, was released on March 28, 2019 on Farrar's Transmit Sound label and distributed by Thirty Tigers Records.
 The album consisted of songs that were highly critical of the election of US President Donald Trump and his administration.
 Many of the songs were commentaries on middle-class economics, freedom of the press, and immigration.
 Son Volt's tenth album, Electro Melodier, was released on July 30, 2021.
 In early summer 2021, guitarist Chris Frame announced that he would be leaving the band to pursue other interests and was replaced by former Bottle Rockets guitarist John Horton.
+The tribute album Day of the Doug followed in 2023.

 Musical style

 Son Volt's music ranges from quiet folk ballads reminiscent of The Freewheelin' Bob Dylan, to heartland rock in the spirit of Neil Young with Crazy Horse.
 The band's sound features a heavy alternative rock sound in many places, all while basing their music in mostly an Americana style.
-Reviews refer to the band as alternative country pioneers, a "staple in the ALT-Country Scene" or "a cult favorite", with their music "spanning a few musical niches", but based in Americana.
+Reviews refer to the band as alternative country pioneers, a "staple in the alt-country scene" or "a cult favorite", with their music "spanning a few musical niches", but based in Americana.